 Satan has a way of making this game sound attractive and helpful.
 After all, he will say, "Is it not wise to consider all options and possibilities?"
 Yes, the wise will consider options and establish contingency plans-but continuously asking, "But what if this happens?" or "What if that happens?" is a no-win scenario.
-We never fill in the what if with...I win a million dollars.
+We never fill in the blank what if with, I win a million dollars.
 It's often more like, what if a tragedy comes my way tomorrow.
 Satan knows this, and he loves to attack our minds.
-He loves to introduce thoughts of doubt and despair.
+He loves to introduce doubt and despair.
 Give him no ground.
-Do your best not to allow yourself to start down that slippery slope.
+Guard against moving toward that slippery slope.